ToF-/RentForth/Story.md

 2. The Formula
 --------------

-We can determine the profit of a list of N orders using this formula:o
+We can determine the profit of a list of N orders using this formula

 M = maximum { P(i),P(i+1),..P(n) }